 The water droplets in this are mixed with the oil.
 For instance, vanishing cream.

 Emulsions are prone to instability, hence emulsifiers are typically added to improve stability.
 Example: Casein is a natural emulsion found in milk.

 - Pigment and dye

-Every significant formula and idea presented in the chapter is covered in the revision notes.
-Quick revision notes for surface chemistry class 12 are available to you if you need an overview of a chapter.
+Every significant formula and idea presented in the chapter is covered in this surface Chemistry Class 12 Notes revision notes.
 These notes will undoubtedly save you time on those hectic exam days.